klukas18/makeup-website/README.md

-# makeup-website
+# Makeup Artist Info Page

 This is my first static website made for a makeup artist.

 You can find live version here: https://narewskamakeup.pl

-or hosted on gitub:
+or hosted on github:
 https://klukas18.github.io/makeup-website/